 - Then flash freeze the avocado in a single layer on a baking sheet.

 What can you Make with Frozen Avocado?

-If you are having visions of perfect guacamole and avocado toast made from your frozen avocado, you may be slightly (very) disappointed.
-There is just no substitute for fresh avocado when it comes to those items.
-However, frozen avocado is awesome in smoothies—it adds a creamy texture and healthy fat to your morning shake.
+Suppose you have visions of perfect guacamole and avocado toast made from your frozen avocado.
+In that case, you may be slightly disappointed.
+There is no substitute for fresh avocado for fresh guac and toast.
+However, frozen avocado is fantastic in smoothies—it adds a creamy texture and healthy fat to your morning shake.